origin1tech/logur/README.md

 - verbose   logs verbose messages.
 - debug     logs debug messages and fires when in NodeJS debug mode.

+**Extended Methods**

+- using     when called before above method uses only the supplied transport.
+- wrap      wraps the logged message with the value you provide.
 - write     skips all Logur processing and simply outputs via console.log.
 - exit      using chaining .exit() can be called to log and then exit.